Jul 07, 2016 07:54 PM

 on increases to the percentage where and when possible.

-- The Purchasing department is investigating the use of re-usable totes for product
+- The Purchasing department is testing the use of re-usable totes for product

 - Paper products (towels, tissue, envelopes, etc) carry a recycled content from 30% to 50%.

-- Carpet from J&J and Mohawk meets Carpet and Rug
+- Carpet from Mohawk meets Carpet and Rug

 Institute Indoor Air Quality Program and contains a recycled content.